 September 24, 2009

-- 2:15 pm- Kenny Blunt was surfing 15 to 20 feet of water when he noticed a triangular dorsal fin 20 feet away from him.
+- 2:15 pm- Kenny Blunt was surfing 15 to 20 feet of water when he noticed a triangular dorsal fin 20 feet away.
 Twenty minutes later, something breached out of the water.
 He estimated that the shark was 6 to 8-feet long.

 September 24, 2009